Wyatte73/ME-405-Mecha16/README.md

 ### Hardware Drivers

 The repository contains the main program file and all necessary hardware driver modules. [main.py](./main.py) is responsible for initializing the hardware and drivers, setting up and executing the scheduler, and managing the finite state machine (FSM).
-The following driver modules provide hardware interfacing:
+The following driver modules provide hardware interfacing.
+Further detail is available within each respetive file:

 &nbsp;&nbsp;&nbsp;&nbsp;[encoder.py](./encoder.py) – Handles communication with the wheel encoders to measure position and velocity.